District Overseer Reports

 It consists of 55.7 miles of the Appalachian Trail and 2.6 miles of side trails.)

-The Katahdin District consists of 55.8 miles of the A.T. and 4.0 miles of side trails.
-A total of 66 individuals worked 1048 hours on the trails and campsites this year.
-They traveled 741 hours to get to their respective work sites.
-This comes to a total of 1,789 hours of volunteer work in the Katahdin District.
-There are 12 trail section assignments in the Katahdin District, the longest being 11.3 miles, the shortest is 2.6 miles and the average is 5.0 miles.
-The maintainers made 23 work trips this year.
+The Katahdin District consists of 55.7 miles of the A.T. and 4.0 miles of side trails.
+A total of 63 individuals worked 822 hours on the trails and campsites this year.
+They traveled 561 hours to get to their respective work sites.
+This comes to a total of 1383 hours of volunteer work in the Katahdin District.
+There are 11 trail section assignments in the Katahdin District, the longest being 11.3 miles and the shortest 2.6 miles with the average being 5.0 miles.
+The maintainers made 30 work trips this year.

 1 maintainer made 3 work trips

 All 7 campsites received regular maintenance by the maintainers this season.
-The leantos at Hurd Brook, Rainbow Stream, Wadleigh Stream and Potaywadjo Spring are all in good shape as are the tent sites at Rainbow Spring, Nahmakanta Stream and Antlers’ Campsites.
+The leantos at Hurd Brook, Rainbow Stream, Wadleigh Stream and Potaywadjo Spring are all in good shape.
+The tentsites at Rainbow Spring, Nahmakanta Stream and Antlers’ Campsites are also in good shape.
 Trash was picked up, firepits cleaned of ashes and unburnable trash.
-Abandoned clothes, gear, food and books left behind by inconsiderate hikers was also carried out and disposed.
+Abandoned clothes, gear, food and books left behind by inconsiderate hikers was carried out and disposed.
 All campsite signs showing directions to water sources, privies and tent sites are in good shape.
 The moldering privy at Hurd Brook Leanto, built in September, 2000, is doing well.
 The moldering privy at Rainbow Stream Leanto, built in June, 2001, is also doing well.
 The 5 pit privies at the other campsites are in fair to good shape.
-Various bootleg campsites continue to be used along the trail and the maintainers continue to clean up trash that is left behind and to break up the illegal fire rings.
+Various bootleg campsites continue to be used along the trail and the maintainers continue to clean up trash that is left behind and to break up illegal firerings.
+The Nature Conservancy has a campsite at Rainbow Lake Dam on a 0.25 mile side trail.
+The State of Maine has a couple of campsites at the southern end of Nahmakanta Lake near the A.T.

 It was a fairly stable year for the roster of Whitecap District maintainers, now numbering 34.
 New appointments were made to Scott and Brenda Martel, who live in Lily Bay on Moosehead Lake, and who have taken on the section between Gulf Hagas Mtn. and West Peak.
 Filling the vacancy left by very veteran maintainer Eric Anderson who retired last spring were Martin Wallace and spouse May Ellen McAllister Wallace, handling the section from Little Wilson Falls to Big Wilson Stream.
 In total work trip reports, 120 individuals accounted for 2,159 hours of work directed to the trail, not including travel time.
 That is impressive.